networktocode/jdiff/README.md

 ### Tolerance

-The `tolerance` test defines a percentage of differing `float()` between pre and post checks numeric value.
-The threshold is defined as a percentage that can be different either from the value stated in pre and post fields.
+The `tolerance` test defines a percentage deviation (of type `float()`) between reference and comparison values' numeric value.
+The `tolerance` is defined as a percentage that can be different between the reference and comparison values.

 | Przemek: This doesn't read very well.
 What does the `tolerance` check tests for?
 Looking at source code it seems we're checking if the deviation(variation) between the actual and expected value is within the percentage tolerance.

-The threshold must be `float > 0`, is percentge based, and will be counted as a range centered on the value in pre and post.
+The `tolerance` must be a `float > 0`.
+The calculation is percentage based, and the test of the values may be +/- the `tolerance` percentage.

-| Przemek: Use `tolerance percentage` to be consistent, as that follows the name of the argument.
-What does this mean: "range centered on the value in pre and post" ?

 Let's have a look at a couple of examples: